Ilyushin DB-3T & DB-3TP

 • DB-3T: Torpedo bomber built in 1938, with either the M-86 or M-87 engine, armed with 45-36-AN or 45-36-AV torpedoes.

 • DB-3TP: Seaplane torpedo bomber built in 1938.
-No production.
+No production, a few prototypes.

 • DB-3M: First major upgrade powered by two M-87B or M-88 engines.